bithunger/bithunger/README.md

 <hr style="border: 0.1px solid #ccc;"/>

 #### About Me 🚀
 🎓 Graduated in Computer Science and Engineering from Dhaka International University.
 👀 Interested in web development and research.
 🌱 Currently learning Python, Django, and machine learning.

+#### About Me 🚀
+Graduated in Computer Science and Engineering from Dhaka International University.
+Interested in web development and research.
+Currently learning Python, Django, and machine learning.

 #### Technologies & Tools 🔧